HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/upgrade_considerations.md

 ## Kubernetes {#section_avm_v5x_bvb .section}

-If your Component Pack services run on an older Kubernetes version, we strongly recommend that you upgrade to version 1.24 before moving to Connections 8.
-As an example, if your Kubernetes version is 1.19, step up to 1.20 via 1.21, 1.22, and so on.
-See [Prerequisites for Component Pack](cp_prereqs.md).
+If your Component Pack services run on an unsupported Kubernetes version, upgrade to a supported version before moving to Connections 8.
+Refer to Supported versions \(TBD\).

 ## Kubernetes-based services {#section_ay1_5vx_bvb .section}